M.C., Registered Psychologist

 M.Ed., Registered Psychologist

 Jessica has an extensive private practice background in counselling and assessments.
-In addition to individual and couples' therapy, she has specialized in sex therapy, and is pursuing a certificate in this field as well as completing a post-graduate certificate in Sexual Health from the University of Alberta, to further help clients with over-all sexual health.
+Jessica has experience working with school-aged children and adolescents and helps them with anxiety, depression, self-harm, self-worth, addictions, and relational issues.
+Through the Circle of Security method, Jessica helps teens and parents to enhance their relationships during this unique developmental stage.
+Jessica also works with couples to help them with issues regarding intimacy and communication.
+In addition to individual and couples' therapy, she has specialized in sex therapy, and is pursuing a certificate in this field as well as completing a post-graduate certificate in Sexual Health from the University of Alberta, to further help clients with overall sexual health.
 This involves working with all modalities and areas of sexuality, from overcoming sexual trauma and assault, to developing healthy sexuality and esteem, to working with sexual dysfunctions and disorders (Erectile Dysfunction, Vaginismus, etc).
 Jessica works with individuals and couples to utilize techniques to further develop and enhance sexual pleasure within their relationships and helping clients explore different and exciting faucets of sexuality as well, including swinging, poly, open or kink relationships.
 Lastly, she has a unique and specialized interest in working with individuals who identify as a sexual minority, such as, but not limited to gay, lesbian, bi-sexual, transgender, 2-spirited, questioning, non-binary and many others.
-In addition to this specialization, Jessica is experienced with couples therapy, CBT for individuals with anxiety, depression, relational difficulties, and enjoys working with adolescents and their families to help them sort of the challenges of this unique developmental stage.